andrewshatnyy/andrewshatnyy.github.io/_posts/2015-12-20-xhr-webworkers-from-the-string.md

 Just loading binary image data is a problem.

 I am not going to describe the basics of Webworkers in this post.
-[Html5 Rocks](http://www.html5rocks.com/en/tutorials/workers/basics/) explained it with better English in 2010.
+[Html5 Rocks](http://www.html5rocks.com/en/tutorials/workers/basics/) explained it with much better English in 2010.
-Please read that linked article.
-Your future self with thank you for investing your time in this.
+Please read that linked article, your future self will thank you for investing time in this.

-###Goal:
+### Goal:
-load and parse images in separate threads and then later pass them (with metadata) to the main thread.
+Load and parse images in separate threads and then pass their metadata to the main thread.

-My biggest problem with default Webworker loader is versioning and maintenance of separate files.
-I don’t like extra dependencies unless I need to support unstable versions of browsers.
+My biggest problems with default Webworker loader are versioning and maintenance of separate files.
+I don’t like extra dependencies in my code unless I must support unstable versions of browsers.

-###How:
+### How:
 You can create a Webworker with just a blob of javascript.

 {% highlight javascript %}